-Appendix B contains the numeric results of the evaluation.
+Appendix A contains the numeric results of the original TSC.
 Projects were awarded five points for satisfying each of the 17 performance criteria below.
 Five additional points were awarded to projects located within an existing PDA.
 Ten additional points were given to projects with local funding commitment.